timescale/docs/timescaledb/overview/release-notes/index.md

 ## 2.0.0-rc1 (2020-10-06)

-This release adds major new features and bugfixes since the 1.7.4 release.
+This release adds major new features and bug fixes since the 1.7.4 release.
 We deem it moderate priority for upgrading.

 This release adds the long-awaited support for distributed hypertables to